arceos-hypervisor/arceos-umhv/doc/README.md

-# ArceOS-Hypervisor Architecture Overview
+# Axvisor Architecture Overview

-About the overall architecture of [Arceos-Hypervisor](https://github.com/arceos-hypervisor/), a unified modular hypervisor based on [ArceOS](https://github.com/arceos-org/arceos).
+About the overall architecture of Axvisor (the [main repo](https://github.com/arceos-hypervisor/axvisor) and [all components repos](https://github.com/arceos-hypervisor/)), a unified modular hypervisor based on [ArceOS](https://github.com/arceos-org/arceos).

-ArceOS-Hypervisor mainly consists of the VMM (Virtual Machine Monitor) app and modules/crates responsible for implementing virtualization functions.
+The hypervisor mainly consists of the VMM (Virtual Machine Monitor) app named `axvisor` (the very repo you are looking at) and modules/crates responsible for implementing virtualization functions (e.g., `axvm`, `axvcpu`, `axdevice`, etc., which are in separate repos under the [arceos-hypervisor](https://github.com/arceos-hypervisor/) organization).

 ## Design Goal